Holiday: National days

 National days are days of significance to a nation or nation state.
 National days are typically celebratory of a state's independence (e.g. 4 July in the US), founding or unification (e.g. German Unity Day), the commemoration of a revolution (e.g. Bastille Day in France) or liberation (e.g. 9 May in the Channel Islands), or the feast day for a patron saint (e.g. St Patrick's Day in Ireland) or ruler (e.g. 5 December in Thailand).
+Belgium's national day, on the 21st of July, commemorates the oath of office of the first King of the Belgians (an uncle of the then-future Queen Victoria), i.e., so to say, the day Belgium became a kingdom by ending the initial interregnum.
 Every country other than Denmark and the United Kingdom observes a national day.
 In the UK, constituent countries have official or unofficial national days associated with their patron saint.
 A British national day has often been proposed, such as the date of the Acts of Union 1707 (1 May) or the King's Official Birthday, but never adopted.

 Other days of national importance exist, such as one to celebrate the country's military or veterans.
-For example, Armistice Day (11 November) is recognised in World War I Allied nations (and across the Commonwealth) to memoralise those lost in the World Wars.
+For example, Armistice Day (11 November) is recognised in World War I Allied nations (and across the Commonwealth) to memorialise those lost in the World Wars.
 National leaders will typically attend remembrance ceremonies at national memorial sites.
+Maybe surprisingly, World War II Armistice Day (and victory against Nazism) day, on 8 May, is much less celebrated.